 Rhode Island Hunting

-On behalf of Governor Gina Raimondo, I am excited to release the sixth annual Rhode Island Hunting and Trapping Regulation Guide for Rhode Islanders and visitors who enjoy wildlife and the great outdoors.
+On behalf of Governor Gina Raimondo, I am excited to release the seventh annual Rhode Island Hunting and Trapping Regulation Guide for Rhode Islanders and visitors who enjoy wildlife and the great outdoors.
 We hope its information about the ins and outs of harvesting game animals will help novice and seasoned hunters alike.

 Hunting has a long tradition in Rhode Island, supporting family customs, connecting people with nature, and attracting tourism to the state.
 According to the US Fish and Wildlife Service, consumer spending on hunting expands the state economy by $18 million annually.
 Spending on wildlife watching contributes another $200 million.
 With our new electronic registration system, residents and non-resident customers are now able to purchase hunting licenses, permits, and tags and report their harvests online.
 Visit https://www.ri.gov/DEM/huntfish to learn more!